• Slide title

 1. Place the rice in a bowl and cover with cold water.
 Stir the rice in the bowl and then drain.
 Repeat until the water runs clear.

-3. Drain the rice and place in a wide shallow dish to cool.
+3. Drain the rice and cover for 3 minutes, then place in a wide shallow dish to cool.
 Once the rice has reached room temperature, cover and place in the fridge.

 4. Cut the top off the spring onions, at the point the green stalk splits into a number of pieces.